Human Resources conducts a range of orientation sessions to help you ‘get connected’ to the community and important processes of USF.

 Benefits Orientation – for Benefits-Eligible Faculty and Staff

-Edward Hoban (Benefits Specialist) conducts the Benefits Orientation which provides benefits-eligible faculty and staff with an overview of all benefits options available at the university.
+The Benefits Orientation provides benefits-eligible faculty and staff with an overview of all benefits options available at the university.
 Please note, benefit enrollment forms must be submitted to Human Resources within 30 days of your hire date.
 The benefits orientation has been designed to ensure new faculty and staff have enough information to make informed decisions about the coverage they need.

 - New staff and benefits-eligible faculty are encouraged to attend their orientations during the first week of their employment, so they have the information they need to submit their benefits enrollment paperwork (if applicable) within 30 days of their hire date.